cfrigaard/pservice/README.md

 /etc/init.d/<someservice> status
 ```

 call to determine if the status of the service.
-This is the `old-fashion`
-servicemode now to be phased out with `systemctl`.

 Querying services via the systemd command